Appiah/socialinvites.github.io/android_core.md

     InfobipAccountCredentials ibCredentials = new InfobipAccountCredentials("infobip_username", "infobip_password");

-Then you should call the method

-    initializeLibrary(ClientMobileApplication application, String defaultMessageId, InfobipAccountCredentials ibCredentials)

-from *SocialInvitesManager* class.
-This method throws *IllegalArgumentException* if any of parameters is null or an empty string.
+Then you should call the method `initializeLibrary(ClientMobileApplication application, String defaultMessageId, InfobipAccountCredentials ibCredentials)` or the method `initializeLibrary(ClientMobileApplication application, String defaultMessageId)` from *SocialInvitesCoreManager* class.
+These methods throw *IllegalArgumentException* if any of the parameters is null or an empty string.

+Passing *InfobipAccountCredentials* object is optional, but be aware that, if you choose to initialize library without credentials, you will not be able to use some library functionalities.

-    SocialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);
+    socialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);

+or

+	socialInvitesManager.initializeLibrary(application, "default_message_id_abc123");

 You can check if the library has been initialized at any moment by calling the `isLibraryInitialized()` method which will also initialize it if not previously initialized.

 Usage example:

+	SocialInvitesCoreManager socialInvitesManager = new SocialInvitesCoreManager(activity.getBaseContext());
     ClientMobileApplication application = new ClientMobileApplication("application_key_abc123", "application_secret_abc123");
     InfobipAccountCredentials ibCredentials = new InfobipAccountCredentials("infobip_username", "infobip_password");

-    if (!SocialInvitesManager.isLibraryInitialized()) {
+    if (!socialInvitesManager.isLibraryInitialized()) {
-        SocialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);
+        socialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);
     }

 #### Sender ID ####